arriIsHere/arri.gay/src/articles/productivity/index.md

 Things that help me are setting mandated breaks.
 Putting a break on your calendar.
 I also have made sure I don't spend more than an hour or so on tasks without getting up for a quick breather.
 Using slackbot to remind myself to take a break is generally helpful.

 Long term burnout is a more tricky one.
 There isn't a logical rule for how long you should go before taking vacation.
-For me this is partly on vibes partly on "have you taken a week off in the last 6-months."
-If you get to the second one you need to schedule timeoff soon.
-You're getting to the bottom of the wick.
-Generally, if I do something "big" I like to take time off.
+For me this is partly on vibes and partly on "have you taken a week off in the last 6-months."
+If you get to the second one you're getting to the bottom of the wick, schedule timeoff Now!
+Another guideline I us whenever I finish something "big" I like to take time off.
 If I am not sure if something is big, best to assume it is.